mgurdal/go-tutorial/docs/data-structures.md

 #### Anonymous struct

 In some special cases, we may need to define structs in the function body.
-We can do this by the following method.

 ```go
 provider_config := struct {